-- a) Ensure that the programme is delivered and assessed as validated by QQI. - b) Designate a Co-ordinating Programme Manager with overall responsibility for the programme. - c) Oversee the quality of delivery and assessment of the programme. - d) Report to the Consortium Steering Group and ETB FET Quality Council on the operation of the programme. - e) Manage the National Programme Board. - f) Appoint a programme co-ordinator. - g) Appoint external examiner(s) and deal with issues raised in the reports of the external examiners. - h) Agree, with other collaborating ETBs/providers, the reports to be submitted to the National Programme Board. - i) Develop the assessment instruments and organise the assessment schedule.
+- a) Ensure that the programme is delivered and assessed as validated by QQI. - b) Designate a National Programme Co-ordinator with overall responsibility for the programme. - c) Oversee the quality of delivery and assessment of the programme. - d) Report to the Consortium Steering Group and Kerry ETB Quality Council on the operation of the programme. - e) Manage the National Programme Board. - f) Appoint a National Programme Co-ordinator. - g) Appoint external examiner(s) and deal with issues raised in the reports of the external examiners. - h) Agree, with other collaborating ETBs/providers, the reports to be submitted to the National Programme Board. - i) Develop the assessment instruments and organise the assessment schedule.

-- j) Manage the National Examinations Board. - k) Confirm the results of the examinations board through its Apprenticeship FET Quality Council. - l) Report to QQI on the programme and propose successful apprentices for awards. - m) Release staff for necessary career and skills development as agreed by the National Programme Board. - n) Liaise and engage with the ETBI New Apprenticeship QA Monitoring and Enhancement panel.
+- j) Manage the National Examinations Board. - k) Confirm the results of the examinations board through its Quality Council. - 1) Report to QQI on the programme and propose successful apprentices for awards. - m) Release staff for necessary career and skills development as agreed by the National Programme Board. - n) Liaise and engage with the ETBI New Apprenticeship QA Monitoring and Enhancement panel.